 With consistent application of thoughtful, clear-headed rebuttals, Geltner says that the truth should win out.
 “If this happens enough times, it’s clear to even casual viewers and potential clients that someone has a grudge,” she says.
 “Better yet, the owner sends the message to potential false or malicious reviewers, that their remarks will quickly be rebutted.”

 There is one exception to this rule, however.
-Zarokian warns not to immediately respond on Yelp.
-Instead, you should wait at least 10 days to respond.
+Zarokian warns not to immediately address fake reviews on Yelp.
+Instead, you should wait at least 10 days.
 Why?
 Yelp uses an algorithm that filters reviews, so the fake review may get pushed down all on its own — but not if you respond to it.

-“On Yelp, if you respond to a review, it may make it stick more,” explains Zarokian.
-“But if you do not respond, there is a chance it may get filtered after a few days, specially if the review is from someone with a new account and less than 10 reviews.”
+“On Yelp, if you address a review, it may make it stick more,” explains Zarokian.
+“But if you ignore it, there is a chance it may get filtered after a few days, specially if the review is from someone with a new account and less than 10 reviews.”

 Fake reviews from competitors are a special kind of sneaky.
 Fortunately, it’s almost always obvious what’s going on when a competitor leaves a fake review.
 Reviewers may have a connection to a competitor, or have certain details that only someone in the same industry would known — not a customer.
 How can you find out if you’re dealing with a malicious competitor?

 “If it was done on a social network like Facebook or Google+, this is easy,” says Frasier.
 “Just look for their other reviews and any connection they may have to the competition.
 An example of this would be an extensive review left by a customer that we could not find in our database.
 I used Facebook Graph Search to discover that the “customer” was in fact the niece of a competitor.”